-- Either Created the ssh connection by clicking Create New or select the destination system’s ssh connection.
+- Either created the ssh connection by clicking Create New or select the destination system ssh connection.

 - In Destination, select the dataset to replicate the files to.

-- Choose either PASSPHRASE or HEX for the Encryption Key Format.
+- Select either PASSPHRASE or HEX as the Encryption Key Format.

 - If you selected PASSPHRASE, enter the passphrase.
 If you selected HEX, set Generate Encryption Key.

-- Set Store Encryption key in Sending TrueNAS database.
+- Select Store Encryption key in Sending TrueNAS database.